khadas/khadas_docs/source/vim1/InstallLibreELEC.md

 ### On Windows PC
 1. Run Win32DiskImager.
 2. Insert the SD/USB storage into your PC, it should appear as a new drive letter
-3. Select the image file and verify the destination drive letter is correct, then click `write`:
+3. Select the image file and verify that the destination drive letter is correct, then click `write`:
 ![Image of Win32DiskImagerLibreELEC.jpg](/images/vim1/Win32DiskImagerLibreELEC.jpg)
-4. When write process completed you can safely remove the SD/USB storage by right clicking on the drive in Windows explorer and selecting eject.
+4. When the write process is complete, you can safely remove the SD/USB storage by right-clicking on the drive in Windows Explorer and selecting eject.

 ### On Linux
 **Get the device node of SD/USB storage:**